-A bunch of flowers has the power to make someone’s day, send a message we can’t put into words, or simply make us feel happy.
+A bunch of flowers has the power to make someone’s day, side effects send a message we can’t put into words, remedy or simply make us feel happy.
 But it doesn’t stop there…

 We’ve all seen it on TV – a sprinkling of violas atop an elegant desert, the once-discarded courgette flower now stuffed and the centre piece of a summer salad.
 It’s safe to say flowers in food have become something of a craze.